dstreefkerk/PromptEngineering/Knowledge Management/Document AI Chat into Use Case.md

 Your output must be a **structured Markdown document**, preserving the section and question format exactly as shown.
 Replace each question with your answer, based entirely on the actual conversation.

+Present it as an artifact (Claude), in canvas (ChatGpt/Gemini).
+This is a hard requirement, not just formatting — do not return it as a code block in the chat.

 - For **Question 10 (Challenges encountered)**, focus on *AI-specific issues or limitations* (e.g. hallucinations, lack of web access, misinterpretation, etc.).
 - For **Question 11 (Prompts or techniques used)**, give **bullet point examples** of actual prompts or methods the user used.
 - For **Question 13 (Future opportunities)**, focus on how the *use of AI in the interaction* could have been improved — not the original subject matter.
 - **Do not answer Questions 14 or 15** — these must be completed by the user.
-- Create a Markdown Artefact.
-Generate a single well-structured Markdown document using the filename format above.
-Present it as an artifact (Claude), in canvas (ChatGpt/Gemini) This is a hard requirement, not just formatting — do not return it as a code block in the chat.

 ---